 Think about this…the designer and creator of the universe (God) also made the rules and the way for salvation.
 He knew we would sin, and no matter how hard we try we would never reach perfection.
 Yes, we can be pretty good, but our being good doesn’t result in purity and holiness.
 With God it’s not just how bad we are, it’s how good we’re not.
 Again, the Bible says, “all have sinned.”

-So how do you know you can get into Heaven?
+So, how do you know you can get into Heaven?
 You must have faith (absolute trust) in God and His way to heaven.
 He didn’t make it difficult–not for us anyway.
 Jesus, His only Son (God in the flesh), willingly sacrificed His life through dying on the cross to make the way clear for us to get to our heavenly home.
 Jesus was/is the sacrifice for our sins.
 Three days after the death of Jesus Christ, He rose again.
-Because Jesus triumphed over death, hell, and the grave, He held the keys to eternal life.
-He said, “I am the way and the truth and the life.
+Because Jesus triumphed over death, hell, and the grave, He holds the keys to eternal life.
+Jesus said, “I am the way and the truth and the life.
 No one comes to the Father except through me” (John 14:6).

 Peter, one of His closest followers said, “Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved” (Acts 4:12).
 Only through Jesus’ death for us can the door be opened for forgiveness and eternal life–the invitation extended for every man, woman, and child.
 He did something for us that we could not do for ourselves.
 He bridged the gap between us and a Holy Father… Jesus became God’s way.

 From the cross, Jesus finished the work His Father sent Him to do, by dying for the liar, the gossip, the profane, murderer, thief, abuser, drunkard, and adulterer–every sinner.
 Jesus Christ died for you and for me.
 And when He died, He said, “It is finished.”